David Markus

-David Evan Markus (born 1973) is an American attorney, public officer, rabbi and spiritual director.
+David Evan Markus (born 1973) is an American attorney and rabbi.
 He is the first full-time U.S. judicial officer serving a rabbinic pulpit.

 He currently serves as Referee and Special Counsel for Access to Justice in the New York Supreme Court, Ninth Judicial District, and rabbi of Congregation Shir Ami (Greenwich, Connecticut).

 Markus formerly served as Special Counsel to the New York State Senate Majority and as co-chair of ALEPH: Alliance for Jewish Renewal, a leader of Jewish Renewal movement.
 Markus resides in Westchester County, New York.

 Education and early career

 A 1994 honors graduate of Williams College, Markus earned his Juris Doctor with high honors from Harvard Law School, where he was a member of the a cappella group Scales of Justice, and his Masters in Public Policy from Harvard University's John F. Kennedy School of Government in 2001, where he was awarded Markus the Wilmers Fellowship for State and Local Government.
 While still a student, Harvard designated Markus an "Innovator in Public Service" for his work to improve legislative processes and government transparency using state-level C-SPAN public affairs systems—work that prompted other states to explore gavel-to-gavel coverage of their governments and for which Markus won the national Goldsmith Award.
 Previously Markus had served as policy assistant to environmental activist Robert F. Kennedy Jr., and as legislative director to New York State Assembly Member Sandy Galef (D-Westchester).

 Markus was ordained as a rabbi by the seminary of ALEPH: Alliance for Jewish Renewal in January 2015 after six years of study.
 Markus also holds dual ordination as a spiritual director, also from ALEPH.